Table shuffleboard: Scoring

-Players take turns sliding, or "shuffling," the weights to the opposite end of the board, trying to score points, bump opposing pucks off the board, or protect their own pucks from bump-offs.
+Players take turns sliding, or "shuffling", the weights to the opposite end of the board, trying to score points, bump opposing pucks off the board, or protect their own pucks from bump-offs.
 Points are scored by getting a weight to stop in one of the numbered scoring areas.
-A weight has to completely cross the zone line to count as a full score (if a weight is partially in zone 2 and 3 the weight's score is 2).
-A weight that's hanging partially over the edge at the end of the table in the 3-point area, called a "hanger" (or sometimes a "shipper"), usually receives an extra point (count as 4).
+A weight must completely cross the zone line to count as a full score (if a weight is partially in zone 2 and 3, the weight's score is 2).
+A weight that is hanging partially over the edge at the end of the table in the 3-point area, called a "hanger" (or sometimes a "shipper"), usually receives an extra point (count as 4).
 If a puck hangs off the end corner, it receives no additional scoring points other than being a 4 for hanging over the back edge of the board.

-Weights that haven't passed the foul line closest to the player are removed for the round.
-Pucks that fall off or are bumped off the table into the gutter are removed from play for the round.
+Weights that have not passed the foul line closest to the player are removed for the round.
+Pucks that fall off or are bumped into the gutter are removed from play for the round.
 No points are tabulated until the end of the round.

-When all weights have been shuffled, the player with the puck closest to the far edge of the table takes points for all pucks that are ahead of their opponent's furthest shot.
+When all weights have been shuffled, the player with the puck closest to the far edge of the table takes points for every puck that is ahead of their opponent's furthest shot.
 The other player does not take points.
-For example: there is a red puck in 3, a red in 1, a blue in 1, but not as close to the end as the red, and two red pucks in 1 but further away from the end of the table than the blue puck.
-Red player would receive 4 points for the first 2 pucks ahead of the blue and no points for the pucks behind the blue, blue player does not score.
+For example: there is a red puck in 3, a red in 1, a blue in 1, but not as close to the end as the red, and two red pucks in 1, but further away from the end of the table than the blue puck.
+The red player would receive 4 points for the first two pucks ahead of the blue and no points for the pucks behind the blue; the blue player does not score.
 The player who scores will shoot first the next round.

 In 1974, Reginald Charles Gilchrist invented the digital scoring unit for table shuffleboards while president of Universal Shuffleboards, one of the companies he founded.

 Object of the game

 The objective of the game is to slide, by hand, all four of one's weights alternately against those of an opponent, so that they reach the highest scoring area without falling off the end of the board into the alley.
-Furthermore, a player's weight(s) must be farther down the board than their opponent's weight(s), in order to be in scoring position.
+Furthermore, the player's weight(s) must be further down the board than their opponent's weight(s), in order to be in scoring position.
 This may be achieved either by knocking off the opponent's weight(s), or by outdistancing them.
-Horse collar, the most common form of the game, is played to either 15 or, more typically, 21.
+Horse collar, the most common form of the game, is played to either 15 or 21.